WENLU-W/WENLU-W.github.io/docs/_pages/recruit.md

 permalink: /recruit/
 ---

+### Recruiting

 RA openings are available for highly self-motivated Ph.D. students starting Spring 2022.

 The research topic is flexible.
-I’m currently interested in (1) deep model interpretations and (2) spatial data science.
+I’m currently interested in (1) spatial data science using neural networks, (2) deep model interpretation, and (3) natural langauge interface.

-### Application Instructions
+#### Application Instructions
 If you are interested in applying for a Ph.D. position, please send the following info to wenlu.wang.1@gmail.com